Getting started

 Query done

 The tuple is loaded from BBoxDB and printed on the console.
 The Key, the Bounding Box and the GeoJSON data (the value) of the tuple are printed.
-The area around the Alexanderplatz can be roughly expressed by a square with the following coordinates: 13.410, 52.520 for the lower left corner and 13.415, 52.525 for the upper right corner.
-The following command can be used, to fetch all trees, which lie inside of the square:
+The area around the Alexanderplatz can be roughly expressed by a square with the following coordinates: 13.410, 52.520 for the lower left corner, and 13.415, 52.525 for the upper right corner.
+The following command can be used to fetch all trees which are inside of the square:

 [...]